roguewatt/via-framework/README.md

 ### Issue Time
 Issue Time is the earliest time at which a specific record, prediction, or record version becomes available to its intended consumer through the declared production data path.

 For a forecasting system, Issue Time should represent the earliest time at which the record was queryable and usable through the normal production workflow.
 Source publication time, ingestion time, and system-availability time may differ.
 When these timestamps differ, the Issue Time used for VRI eligibility must reflect the availability boundary relevant to the intended consumer.
-For example, if a value is published externally at 08:00 but becomes available to the forecasting platform at 08:07, a model running at 08:03 has no visibility to use it.
+For example, if a value is published externally at 08:00 but becomes available to the forecasting platform at 08:07, a model running at 08:03 cannot use it.
 The availability convention used to derive Issue Time must be declared and applied consistently in training, backtesting, and live inference.

 | Type | Valid Time | Issue Time | Description |
 | :--- | :--- | :--- | :--- |